sreya0299/UMBC-DATA606-Capstone/docs/proposal.md

 **Resume**: It contains the text of the resumes and is the **feature**.
 It is the input data that will be processed to extract relevant information (skills, experience, education etc.) to predict the target category.
 The in-depth features that are extracted from each resume are:
 * **Skills**:
-* * Technical Skills: Programming languages (e.g., Python, Java), tools (e.g., Power BI, Tableau), and technologies (e.g., AWS, Azure).
+  * Technical Skills: Programming languages (e.g., Python, Java), tools (e.g., Power BI, Tableau), and technologies (e.g., AWS, Azure).
   * Soft Skills: Communication, leadership, teamwork, problem-solving.
 * **Education**:
-* * Degree Level: Bachelor’s, Master’s, Ph.D.
+  * Degree Level: Bachelor’s, Master’s, Ph.D.
   * Field of Study: Computer Science, Engineering, Finance, etc.
   * Institutions: Name of the universities or schools attended.
   * Graduation Year: Year the degree was completed.
 * **Professional Experience**:
-* * Job Titles: Positions held (e.g., Data Analyst, Software Engineer).
+  * Job Titles: Positions held (e.g., Data Analyst, Software Engineer).
   * Years of Experience: The total number of years or specific time periods of work.
   * Companies: Names of companies or organizations where the individual worked.
   * Job Responsibilities: The tasks performed in each role.
 * **Keywords and Phrases**:
-* * Specific industry-related terms that are commonly found in job descriptions and are required for matching (e.g., "Machine Learning," "Data Analysis," "Project Management", "Big Data").
+  * Specific industry-related terms that are commonly found in job descriptions and are required for matching (e.g., "Machine Learning," "Data Analysis," "Project Management", "Big Data").

-**Packages and Technologies**
+**Packages and Technologies**:
 * Backend Development using **Python** programming language
 * Text is converted into numericals using **TFID Vectorizer**, **KNeighborsClassifier** and **OneVsRestClassifier** are used for classification of the resume into it's category as there are multiple classes in the target variable.
 * By using **NLTK**, the resume text is processed and cleaned, ensuring better input for further tasks like feature extraction and classification.